 Train Your Brain to Think in Spanish, or How Telenovelas Helped Me Raise a Bilingual Kid

 Growing up, telenovelas were always on in my house.
-I remember every time one would finish, my mom would say “Esta es la última que veo, ya no voy a ver más.” but then another one would start, and she would get hooked.
+I remember every time one would finish, my mom would say “Esta es la última que veo, ya no voy a ver más.”
+(It’s the last one I watch, I’m not watching any more.”) but then another one would start, and she would get hooked.
 (In the Spanish-language TV world, telenovelas, i.e. soap operas, don’t go on indefinitely like the ones on English-language TV do, there is a clear beginning, a story line, and an end).
 I stopped watching telenovelas when I moved to France, after college… mainly because, well, there weren’t any.
 (There was something called “Plus Belle La Vie” but I never really watched it).

 When I moved back to the USA, I came back with my husband and we only watched TV in English.
 My world was in English– I only spoke to my parents in Spanish.
 When I got pregnant, I wondered how I was going to train myself to speak in Spanish to my child.
 I knew that I wanted my child to speak Spanish and I was determined to do it, even though I was anxious about what that would look like.